 Ina Garten’s Panko-Crusted Salmon.
 Big thanks to whichever commenter suggested this; we love it!
-It calls for a cast iron pan and broiling it, but that can be really heavy if you’re serving a group — it’s almost as good if you just cheat and bake it on a cookie sheet for a while.
+It calls for a cast iron pan and requires broiling, but that can be really heavy if you’re serving a group — it’s almost as good if you just cheat and bake it on a cookie sheet for a while.

-Creations by Kara’s Really Good Crockpot Roast Beef.
-So juicy; it never fails.
-We often add cut mushrooms to the crockpot and serve with mashed potatoes.
+Creations by Kara’s Really Good Crockpot Roast Beef: So juicy; it never fails.
+We often add sliced mushrooms to the crockpot and serve with mashed potatoes.
 I have had various newer crockpots over the years (and have somehow been gifted TWO Instant Pots) but the one we use the most is the super old one with a ceramic/stoneware insert.

 Amazing Soups and Stews

-Gal on a Mission’s Zuppa Toscana Copycat Soup.
-(Sometimes we add potatoes as well as cauliflower, but you should make sure to cook them in broth for 10-12 minutes to make sure they’re cooked.)
-We’ve made this in the crock pot but we’ve also just made it on the stove in a dutch oven — I feel like it dirties less dishes with the dutch oven.
-(I have a 3qt Creuset and a 6qt Lodge; I use the Lodge — all of the kale and cauliflower can be really voluminous until it cooks down!)
+Gal on a Mission’s Zuppa Toscana Copycat Soup: (Sometimes we add potatoes as well as cauliflower, but you should make sure to cook them in broth for 10-12 minutes to make sure they’re cooked.)
+We’ve made this in the crock pot, but we’ve also just made it on the stove in a Dutch oven — I feel like it dirties less dishes that way.
+(I have a 3qt Creuset and a 6qt Lodge, and I use the Lodge — all of the kale and cauliflower can be really voluminous until it cooks down!)

 (Speaking of avoiding dirty dishes, I love using a food scale to measure out ingredients instead of tablespoons and cups — it’s more accurate, and you don’t have to wash hardly anything!